 For example, Eskimos tend to be short and stocky, with short arms and legs and flat faces.
 This minimizes the ratio of surface-area-to-volume, ensures only a minimal proportion of the body is directly exposed to the elements, and also minimizes the extent of extremities (e.g. arms, legs, noses), which are especially vulnerable to the cold.

 In contrast, populations from tropical climates, such as African blacks and Australian Aboriginals, tend to have relatively long arms and legs as compared to trunk size, a factor which likely contributes towards their success in some athletic events.

 “Braincase volume is more highly correlated with climate than any of the summative measures of body-size” (Beals et al 1984: p305).

-Yet, contrary to popular wisdom, humans do not lose an especially high proportion of our body heat through our heads, certainly not “up to 80 percent of our body heat”, as claimed in the anthropology textbook quoted above, a preposterous figure given that the head comprises only about 10% of the body’s overall surface area.
+Yet, contrary to popular wisdom, humans do not lose an especially high proportion of our body heat through our heads, certainly not “up to 80 percent of our body heat”, as claimed in Stephen Molnar’s anthropology textbook as quoted above, a preposterous figure given that the head comprises only about 10% of the body’s overall surface area.

 Indeed, the amount of heat lost through our head is relatively higher than that lost through other parts of the body only because other parts of the body are typically covered by clothes.

 At any rate, it is surely implausible that an increase in brain tissue, which is metabolically highly expensive, would have evolved solely for the purpose of regulating temperature, when the same result could surely have been achieved by modifying only the external shape of the skull.